Freezing and BPS jumping: Introduction

 The manipulation of brane configurations with O-planes enables the exploration of incredibly rich families of supersymmetric theories.
 This approach provides a geometrically simple and intuitively clear perspective on these theories.
 Moreover, the dynamics of branes, encompassing their movement and interaction, yields profound insights into the strongly coupled dynamics of supersymmetric gauge theories.
 Notable phenomena like the Hanany-Witten (HW) transition, which involves brane creation and annihilation \cite{Hanany:1996ie}, and Sen's decomposition of an O7${}^-$-plane into a pair of two 7-branes \cite{Sen:1996vd}, exemplify the significance of novel brane dynamics.
 Utilizing the configuration and dynamics of D-branes with O-planes has repeatedly proven crucial in constructing and studying supersymmetric theories, leading to a deeper understanding of essential aspects like the moduli space of vacua, partition functions, and duality.

 In this paper, we study $(p-2)$-dimensional supersymmetric gauge theories with eight supercharges constructed from D$(p-2)$-branes with an O$p^\pm$-plane.
 The setups give rise to not only Sp($N$)/SO($N$) gauge theories as mentioned, but also SU($N$) gauge theories with (anti-)symmetric hypermultiplet \cite{Landsteiner:1997ei,Elitzur:1998ju,Giveon:1998sr,Bergman:2015dpa}.
 Our investigation focuses on the idea of \emph{freezing}: by adjusting the positions of $2^{p-4}$ D$p$-branes around an O$p^-$-plane, the effect is closely related to an O$p^+$-plane within Type II theory.
-Schematically, we write the freezing as \be \OO p^+ ~\sim ~ \OO p^- +2^{p-4}~ \textrm{D}p\Big|_{\textrm{fixed near O$p^-$}}~. \ee In fact, the case of $p=7$ was recently explored in \cite{Hayashi:2023boy,Kim:2023qwh} where the effects of an O7$^+$-plane can be approximated by ``freezing'' eight D7-branes with an O7$^-$-plane (O7${}^-+$8D7) in Type IIB brane configurations.
-This process involves adjustments to the mass parameters or chemical potentials associated with the global symmetries of the D7-branes in some observables.
+Schematically, we write the freezing as \be \OO p^+ ~\sim ~ \OO p^- +2^{p-4}~ \textrm{D}p\Big|_{\textrm{fixed near O$p^-$}}~. \ee In fact, the case of $p=7$ was recently explored in \cite{Hayashi:2023boy,Kim:2023qwh} where the effects of an O7$^+$-plane can be approximated by ``freezing'' eight D7-branes with an O7$^-$-plane (O7${}^-+$8D7) in Type IIB brane configurations.\footnote{The use of ``freezing'' in this context is inspired by the concept of a frozen singularity associated with an O7${}^+$-plane \cite{Witten:1997bs, Tachikawa:2015wka}.
+In this paper, ``freezing'' denotes the arrangement where $2^{p-4}$ D$p$-branes are positioned adjacent to an O$p^-$-plane, achieving an overall effect analogous to that of an O$p^+$-plane.} This process involves adjustments to the mass parameters or chemical potentials associated with the global symmetries of the D7-branes in some observables.
 In fact, it has been tested in the context of Seiberg-Witten curves \cite{Hayashi:2023boy} and is extendable to the level of partition functions \cite{Kim:2023qwh}.
 This technique provides a useful method for calculating some partition functions for theories formulated with an O7$^+$-plane, and moreover reveals non-trivial relationships between two theories.
-We delve into the freezing process by examining exact partition functions, with a focus on instanton partition functions \cite{Nekrasov:2002qd}.
+We investigate the freezing process by examining exact partition functions, with a focus on instanton partition functions \cite{Nekrasov:2002qd}.